Spectral zeta-Functions and zeta-Regularized Functional Determinants for Regular Sturm-Liouville Operators: Expansion in z for Fundamental Solutions, Asymptotic Expansion, and the Zeta Regularized Functional Determinant

 which is valid in the region $-(N+1)/2<\Re(s)<1$.
 The explicit form of the functions in the analytically continued expression of $\zeta(s;T_{A,B})$ in \eqref{3.81} is

 where $H(s) = $ represents the Heaviside function, and

-Thanks to the expression \eqref{3.81} we are now able to compute the zeta regularized functional determinant in terms of $\zeta'(0;T_{A,B})$ as in \cite[Thm.
+Given the expression \eqref{3.81} we are now able to compute the zeta regularized functional determinant in terms of $\zeta'(0;T_{A,B})$ as in \cite[Thm.
 2.9]{GK19}.
 For the purpose of computing $\zeta'(0;T_{A,B})$, it is sufficient to set $N=0$ in \eqref{3.81} to obtain

 By computing the derivative with respect to $s$ of \eqref{3.82} and the first two expressions in \eqref{3.83} at $s=0$ one obtains the remarkably simple formula

 where $n$ is the number of strictly negative eigenvalues of $T_{A,B}$.